HashanR/devops-challange/README.md

 * Run ```terraform plan``` to see what are the resources will be created
 * Run ```terraform apply -auto-approve``` to apply changes into cloud

-#### Destroy Project
+#### Destroy Instructions

 * To destroy resources run ```terraform destroy``` and it will ask confirmation and you can type ```yes``` and hit enter

 #### Known isses or limitations

-* There is an issue in AWS provider sometimes it stop while creating the resources due to bug in the provider and if you face same issue please re-apply.
+* There is a bug in AWS provider sometimes it stop while creating the resources and if you face same issue please re-apply.

   ![Architecture Diagram.](https://i.ibb.co/Pmc1GZm/Screenshot-from-2023-04-22-18-56-07.png)